|Michael Raniero loads equipment into the trailer on January 12. FTM file.|

 That location did not receive their Alcoholic Beverage Control license.

-Owner, Michael Raniero, who had run the business previously with his family before restructuring to run it on his own, was operating on transitional alcohol license for 60 days in Cold Spring.
+Owner, Michael Raniero (Michael Howard), who had run the business previously with his family before restructuring to run it on his own, was operating on transitional alcohol license for 60 days in Cold Spring.
 He was granted a 30-day extension there, but didn’t complete the application, so it was withdrawn.
 The restaurant subsequently closed and reopened in Fort Thomas under the same name.

 A slow start to their business in Fort Thomas led owners Raniero and Adam Lyle to lease more space next to their pizzeria, buy four pool tables and attempt to add a "rec room" that would help bring in new customers, according to Raniero.